11 Things to Do in Menorca in March

 It is quite cold, especially during the nights from January to March, as the wind hits the cliff, and therefore it is better to prevent any discomfort by wearing a backing coat.

-It's a bit unusual, but if you're into breaking out of the mold to get to know those unconventional corners of a place, then the Naveta de Tudons is a perfect place for you.
+It's a bit unusual, but if you're all about breaking out of the mold to get to know those unconventional corners of a place, then the Naveta de Tudons is a perfect place for you.
 At the same time, March makes it an ideal place for your travel itinerary, because the moderate temperatures will not cause the heat peaks that tourists usually suffer in this corner of the island.

 It consists of a funerary monument, and as strange as it may sound, it is one of the most important sites of the pre-Christian era in this corner of Europe.
 And it dates from a period estimated between 1,400 and 900 B.C.